uriel1998/multiple_scripts/README.md

 to deserve thier own repo and README.
 This readme may very well be outdated or inaccurate!

+## convert_patreon_downloader_files.sh

+See [this post on my blog](https://ideatrash.net/2023/12/how-to-back-up-your-patreon-posts-and-photos-to-multiple-formats-automatically-using-linux-in-december-2023.html) for a full description of how to use this script.

 ## isobash

 A simple script using zenity and pkexec to allow for interactive mounting of ISO files with a GUI interface.